With the wintry weather well on its way, it’s about time you were thinking of new ways to keep your hound entertained throughout the colder months.

-There’s no better time introducing obedience exercises than during the winter months, especially when the weather’s looking a little glum outside.
+There’s no better time introducing obedience exercises than during the winter, especially when the weather looks a little glum outside.
 Besides, basic obedience skills can work wonders for a canine’s cognitive and social skills.

 Remember that 10 minutes a day is the optimum amount of time to introduce exercises – any longer, and they might get bored.
 It’s also important to use positive reinforcement wherever possible.

 - Play some indoor fetch

 An obvious one, but a classic activity that can be played both indoors and outdoors.
 Play it with their favourite toy, and use the room’s full length.
 Just make sure to move your valuables safely out of the way!

 Don’t forget to have fun with your dog: 7 Ridiculously Fun Things to Do With Your Dog

 How Do I Entertain My Dog in the Winter

 Winter is the ideal season to change your routine for you and your pet, so use the opportunity to think of new ways to keep them entertained.
 The cold weather isn’t all doom and gloom, you know!

 - Take your scavenger hunt into the garden.

 If there’s snow on the ground, don’t be put off.
 Snow is the perfect place for hiding treats – plus, you’ll get to test your dog’s tracking abilities.
 As they run around, play with toys and discover tasty treats, you’ll get to see their problem-solving skills at work.